microsoft/terminal/doc/specs/Proto extensions-spec.md

 </Package>
 ```

-Note that the name field **must** be `com.microsoft.windows.terminal.settingsext` for us to detect this extension.
+Note that the name field **must** be `com.microsoft.windows.terminal.settings` for us to detect this extension.
 The `Id` field
 can be filled out as the app wishes.
 The `PublicFolder` field should have the name of the folder, relative to
 the package root, where the `json` files they wish to share with us are stored (this folder is typically named
 `Public` but can be renamed as long as it matches the relevant folder).

-During our profile generation, we will probe the OS for app extensions with the name `com.microsoft.windows.terminal.settingsext`
+During our profile generation, we will probe the OS for app extensions with the name `com.microsoft.windows.terminal.settings`
 and obtain the json files stored in the `Fragments` subdirectories of the public folders of those app extensions.

 #### For apps installed 'traditionally'